esp-rs/book/src/application-development/alloc.md

 # Allocating Memory

 In a `no_std` environment, the [`alloc`][alloc] crate is available as an option for heap allocation.
-This enables powerful abstractions such as `Vec` and `Box` and other collections that require heap allocation.
-It can also be useful when working with crates that require `alloc`.
+This enables useful common Rust items such as `Vec` and `Box` and other collections that require heap allocation.
+In the some cases, `alloc` may be required for a dependency you wish to use.

 We provide our own `no_std` heap allocator, [`esp-alloc`][esp-alloc].
 But before enabling it, user should understand **why** they might want heap allocation and the trade-offs involved.